 In contrast to familiar and intuitive vertical navigation, a side scroll layout can lead to surprising interactions between texts and images.

-This is especially true for portfolio websites, catalogs, maps, and the like.
+This is especially true for portfolio websites, catalogues, maps, and the like.
 Discovering projects, exploring cities, and visiting online galleries is far more engaging with sideways navigation.
 When done right, horizontal scrolling can make a website more appealing, fun, and memorable, as the websites on our list beautifully illustrate.

 5. Typography: bigger and bolder

 There is no denying that the classic look of early 90s websites has become one of the hottest website trends.
 It is like the 90s are back in the 2020s!
 The nostalgic design style was never completely gone, even in today’s modern world.
-We are lucky that this particular trend has found its way into web design because it makes your website look modern while also providing a dose of a retro feel.
-After all, design is a bit like fashion and will always follow its own patterns.
+We are lucky that this trend has found its way into web design because it makes your website look modern while providing a dose of a retro feel.
+After all, design is a bit like fashion and will always follow its patterns.

 7. Black & white designs